-In partnership with the NYC Department of Transportation (DOT) the Design Trust is developing a plan to reclaim and transform public space under New York City's elevated transit infrastructure.
+New York City has nearly 700 miles of elevated infrastructure–bridges, highways, subway tracks and rail lines–towering above its streets and weaving throughout its five boroughs.
+Together with the NYC Department of Transportation (DOT) we are developing a plan to reclaim and transform the public space under New York City's elevated transit infrastructure.

 In the early and mid-20th century a massive transportation system was built in New York City, including miles of bridges, elevated highways and rail lines, creating a multi-layered city.
 These structures cleaved neighborhoods in all five boroughs.
 In most cases, the space underneath became neglected and dispirited.